Lincoln Blackwood: Epilogue

-For 2006, Lincoln reentered the pickup truck segment with Lincoln Mark LT.
-Again, based on the Ford F-150, the Mark LT abandoned many of the model-unique features of the Blackwood in favor of gaining the functionality of a pickup truck.
+For 2006, Lincoln re-entered the pickup truck segment with the Lincoln Mark LT.
+Again, based on the Ford F-150, the Mark LT abandoned many of the model-unique features of the Blackwood in favor of providing the functionality of a pickup truck.
 While massively outsold by its Ford counterpart, the Mark LT proved more successful than its predecessor, nearly matching the Escalade EXT in sales.

-After the 2008 model year, Ford ended sales of the Mark LT in United States, effectively replaced by the Platinum and Limited trims, added to both the F-150 and Super Duty versions of the F-Series.
+After the 2008 model year, Ford ended sales of the Mark LT in the United States, effectively replaced by the Platinum and Limited trims, added to both the F-150 and Super Duty versions of the F-Series.
 While Cadillac ended sales of the Escalade EXT pickup after 2013, GM continued production of luxury-oriented pickups through its GMC "Denali" sub-brand.
-In 2018, the Ford F-450 Super Duty Limited became the first factory-produced pickup truck with a price of over $100,000.
+In 2018, the Ford F-450 Super Duty Limited became the first factory-produced pickup truck with a price of over $100,000, and pickups with a price tag over $100,000 have become more common since, especially following the 2021–2023 inflation.